open-telemetry/opentelemetry-specification/specification/baggage/api.md

 ### Remove baggage

-To delete a name/value pair, the Baggage API SHALL provide a function which takes a context and a name as input.
+To delete a name/value pair, the Baggage API MUST provide a function which takes a context and a name as input.
 Returns a new `Context` which no longer contains the selected name.

 REQUIRED parameters: